YuhaoCheng/PyAnomaly/docs/usage.md

 -g GPUS(e.g. 0,1)
 -c CONFIG_NAME
 -v VERBOSE
--im(only in inference.sh) INFERENCE MODEL
+-f(only in inference.sh) INFERENCE MODEL
 ```

 The name list of methods and datasets are in the [MODEL ZOO](./model_zoo.md)